aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/prn-to-tiff/_index.md

 {{% blocks/products/pf/agp/text %}}

+Need to convert PRN files to TIFF programmatically?
 Python developers can easily load & convert PRN to TIFF in just a few lines of code.

 {{% /blocks/products/pf/agp/text %}}

 1. Install 'Aspose.Cells for Python via .NET'.
 1. Add a library reference (import the library) to your Python project.
-1. Load PRN file with an instance of Workbook
+1. Load PRN file with an instance of Workbook.
-1. Convert PRN to TIFF by calling Workbook.save method
+1. Convert PRN to TIFF by calling Workbook.save method.
+1. Get the conversion result of PRN to TIFF.

 {{% /blocks/products/pf/agp/content %}}